thyusofficial/github-explorer/README.md

 This aplication was developed to study concepts of ReactJS.
 It allows searching and registering repositories with some informations.

+An online version of the project can be accessed [here](https://eliasgcf.github.io/github-explorer/) 🖥️

 <details><summary><strong> Project Layout </strong></summary>
   <img src=".github/cover.png" alt="Project cover">
   <img src=".github/dashboard.png" alt="Project dashboard page">